aronsky/esphome-components/components/ble_adv_controller/README.md

     # For ZhiJia: Can be v0 (MSC16), v1 (MSC26) or v2 (MSC26A), default is v2
     # For Fanlamp: Can be any of 'v1a', 'v1b', 'v2' or 'v3', depending on how old your lamp is...
 Default is 'v3'
     variant: v3
-    # max_duration (default 3000): the maximum duration during which the command is advertized.
+    # max_duration (default 3000, range 300 -> 10000): the maximum duration during which the command is advertized.
     # if a command is received before the 'max_duration' but after the 'duration', it is processed immediately
-    # Increasing this parameter will make the combination of commands slower
+    # Increasing this parameter will have no major consequences, the component will just keep advertize the command
+    # Could be interesting at pairing time to have the pairing command advertized for a long time
     max_duration: 3000
-    # duration (default 200): the MINIMUM duration during which the command is sent.
+    # duration (default 200, range 100 -> 500): the MINIMUM duration during which the command is sent.
     # if a command is received before the 'duration' it is queued and processed later,
     # if there is already a similar command pending, in this case the pending command is removed from the queue
-    # Increasing this parameter will make the combination of commands slower
+    # Increasing this parameter will make the combination of commands slower.
+See 'Dynamic Configuration'.
     duration: 200
     # reversed: reversing the cold / warm at encoding time, needed for some controllers
     # default to false